damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 # Who to talk to for what

-If you have any product-related questions, comments, input or otherwise, the product manager is the primary person you should talk to.
+If you have any product-related questions, comments, input or otherwise, the product manager is the primary person you should talk to, _if creating an issue does not suffice_.
+Otherwise, [read this section on how to create an issue](/handbook/product/#how-to-submit-a-new-issue).

 This includes, but is not limited to features, bugs and other changes that need more attention, be prioritized, changed, or discussed.